jdeda/GameAI/README.md

 5. Testing -- takes about an hour to run
 Thus, Huge Graph is terribly slow (search algorithm takes almost the entire time) and Testing is slow (testing 4 algorithms 10 times which each take around two and a half minutes).

 Additionally you will be prompted for some algorithms in some cases.
-The algorithm choice does not matter.
+Choose to your liking.